All Recipes: Simply the most popular recipe site on the web

 Remember learning about the food pyramid in first grade?
-This site introduces you to the new and improved pyramid and also has a menu planner to help you develop balanced meals based on your recommended caloric intake.
+This site introduces you to the new and improved pyramid (now a plate) and also has a menu planner to help you develop balanced meals based on your recommended caloric intake.

 Dietitian.com: Q&A, Healthy Body Calculator, Tips to Prevent Weight Gain, etc.

 About.com, Home Cooking: USDA approved article on college health, including links to recipe & fitness sites

 The Dining Services Nutrition Page: info and monthly articles, plus contact information for the campus dietitician.
 It's especially helpful for anyone who works out.

 VeganHealth.org: Resources for vegans and vegetarians, including recommended daily vitamin intake.